danBamikiya/danBamikiya/README.md

             </li>
             <li>Code - <a href="https://github.com/google-github-actions/get-secretmanager-secrets">google-github-actions/get-secretmanager-secrets</a> - A GitHub Action to fetch secrets from Google Secret Manager in CI/CD workflows  - <a href="https://github.com/google-github-actions/get-secretmanager-secrets/pulls?q=is%3Apr+author%3AdanBamikiya">Contributions</a>
             </li>
-            <li>Ideas - <a href="https://github.com/benawad/dogehouse">benawad/dogehouse</a> - A social audio app where users can communicate in audio chat rooms
+            <li>Ideas (effects+animations) - <a href="https://github.com/benawad/dogehouse">benawad/dogehouse</a> - A social audio app where users can communicate in audio chat rooms
             </li>
-            <li>Ideas - <a href="https://github.com/carbon-app/carbon">carbon-app/carbon</a> - A web app to create and share beautiful images of your source code
+            <li>Ideas (autocomplete brackets) - <a href="https://github.com/carbon-app/carbon">carbon-app/carbon</a> - A web app to create and share beautiful images of your source code
             </li>
             <li>Code - <a href="https://github.com/lauragift21/giftegwuenu.dev">lauragift21/giftegwuenu.dev</a> - <a href="https://github.com/lauragift21" >@lauragift21</a>'s personal website - <a href="https://github.com/lauragift21/giftegwuenu.dev/pulls?q=is%3Apr+author%3AdanBamikiya">Contributions</a>
             </li>